 It could be said that, for Serbia, this summit was completely devoted to railways, because we also signed a memorandum with company China Road and Bridge Corporation (CRBC) on the reconstruction of the Belgrade-Niš railway.
 The modernisation of tracks on the Corridor 10 railway, parts of which include the Belgrade-Budapest and Belgrade-Niš railroads, will enable an increase in freight transport on the railways, or rather Serbia will indeed become a transit country when it comes to rail transport.

-Do you see further room in your sector to increase public investments that are considered a key factor in accelerating economic growth?
+Do you see a further room in your sector to increase public investments that are considered a key factor in accelerating economic growth?

 – We are currently at the stage of finalising the unfinished projects that we inherited, many of which were also delayed – in the sense that loans were taken but works began much later due to design projects not being completed.
 In 2014 we inherited the incomplete Corridor 10, which we are completing this year, with a frozen Russian loan for the railways, that we have negotiated fully in the meantime and which we have used to modernize more than 200 kilometres of railroads.